DLiNa/dlina.github.io/_posts/2015-06-23-The-Greatest-Chatterbox-in-German-Literature.md

 The appearance of Arno Holz and his play *Ignorabimus* seems natural, given that it's the longest play in our corpus (cf. [the corresponding blog entry](/Longest-German-Language-Theatre-Plays/)).

-But let's have a closer look at the first four lines regardiong only two dramas, Arno Holz's *Ignorabimus* and Goethe's *Faust, part I*.
+But let's have a closer look at the first four lines regarding only two dramas, Arno Holz's *Ignorabimus* and Goethe's *Faust, part I*.
 Their values document quite some structural differences between the two texts, or rather, they indicate a completely different way of speaking:

 | 1   | GEORG          | Ignorabimus                          | Holz, Arno                  | 133443 | 20859 | 952         | [http://dlina.github.io/390/](http://dlina.github.io/390/) |
 | 2   | DUFROY         | Ignorabimus                          | Holz, Arno                  | 107534 | 16588 | 885         | [http://dlina.github.io/390/](http://dlina.github.io/390/) |